 Financial assets as of year end:

-Cash and cash equivalents \$ 2,311,106
+Cash and cash equivalents \$ 2,358,096

-Promises to give 127,000
+Promises to give 407,047

-Accounts receivable, net 151,230
+Accounts receivable, net 174,334

-Investments 4,498,625
+Investments 4,211,153

-Total financial assets, as of year end 7,087,961
+Total financial assets, as of year end 7,150,630

 Less those unavailable for general expenditures within one year:

-Board designated operating and growth reserves (1,159,481)
+Board designated operating and growth reserves (602,571)

 Financial assets available to meet cash needs for general

-expenditures within one year \$ 5,928,480
+expenditures within one year S 6,548,059

-None of the financial assets are subject to donor or other contractual restrictions that make them unavailable for general expenditure within one year of the statement of financial position date.
-The contributions receivable are subject to implied time restrictions but are expected to be collected within one year.
+None of the above financial assets are subject to donor or other contractual restrictions that make them unavailable for general expenditure within one year of the statement of financial position date.
+The above promises to give are subject to implied time restrictions but are expected to be collected within one year.
 The Organization has a policy to structure its financial assets to be available as its general expenditures, liabilities, and other obligations come due.
 As discussed in Note 9, the Organization has a line of credit in the amount of \$200,000 that can be drawn upon.

 The Organization maintains reserves of cash and investments to cover operating expenses during uncertain economic conditions and to fund growth initiatives.
-Of the existing cash and investments, the Board of Trustees has designated an operating reserve of \$517,818, approximating one month of operating expense, and a growth reserve of \$900,000 (less amounts used on tax credit development costs during the year ended March 31, 2022, of \$258,337), resulting in an ending growth reserve balance of \$641,663.
+Of the existing cash and investments, the Board of Trustees has designated an operating reserve of \$602,571, approximating one month of operating expense, and a growth reserve of \$1,300,000 (less cumulative amounts used on tax credit development costs during the year ended March 31, 2023, of \$1,501,916, resulting in a fully utilized growth reserve).
 The Organization has a strategic objective to serve more at-risk families in Denver via expansion of its affordable housing, early-childhood education and supportive services programming.
-The Organization anticipates the reserve to serve both objectives in the coming years.
+The Organization anticipates closing on the LIHTC project (see Note 12) with facility construction commencing in the next fiscal year, at which time the growth reserve will be established as a fund, and reset to \$50,000 for continual pursuit of growth opportunities.
 In addition to these board-designated reserves, the Organization strives to maintain cash balances approximating six months of operating expense to maintain financial stability.

-Schedule Of Expenditures Of Federal Awards For The Year Ended March 31, 2022
+Schedule Of Expenditures Of Federal Awards For The Year Ended March 31, 2023